milesfrain/purescript-faq/README.md

 # purescript-faq

-An unofficial FAQ for the PureScript language
+An unofficial FAQ for the PureScript language.

 ### What questions would you like to see in an FAQ?